acg-team/Selection-in-Genes-Course/tutorials/parameter-estimation/Results.md

 ### Checking against the PhyML GUI

-To check that you set the exact same parameters in the GUI as in the cmmand line, you can try running the two analyses with the same random seed number.
+To check that you set the exact same parameters in the GUI as in the command line, you can try running the two analyses with the same random seed number.
 The random seed is what is used to start the pseudo-random number generation in your computer, so chances are that if you set all parameters to the same values and fix the seed you will get an identical replicate of your other analysis.

 Unfortunately you cannot set the seed in the GUI, so you will have to run the analysis with the GUI first, then copy the seed used in that run and use it for the console command.